MrCocoNuat/tiny-simon/design.md

   - Next, the notes that play when each button is pressed are decided.
 In easy mode, they make up a major triad, and in hard mode, a minor triad created by subtracting 1 from the second note.
 In impossible mode, the notes are pretty much random.
-  - To finish up the intro, the intro fanfare is played, clueing in the player to which note goes with which light.
+  - To finish up the intro, the intro fanfare is played, telling the player which note goes with which light.
   - An initial value is placed into simonSequence[], and the score was set to 1; the score indicates where in the simonSequence the next light should go.
 For example, if the score is 25, then the first 25 elements are already set, and the next one should go into \[25\].